CrayLabs/SmartSim/examples/MPO/README.rst

 -------------------------

-Once the user has tested and ensured their model can run from the evaluation script, the next step is to calcuate the figure of merit for the model that CrayAI will use for optimization.
+Once the user has tested and ensured their model can run from the evaluation script, the next step is to calculate the figure of merit for the model that CrayAI will use for optimization.

 The MPO class provides a couple of helpful methods to retrieve the evaluation parameters provided by CrayAI at each iteration and files generated by the simulation for analysis.
-We utilize one of these methods, ``MPO.get_model_file()`` to retrieve two files that we need to calcuate the figure of merit, jet penetration, for each model.
+We utilize one of these methods, ``MPO.get_model_file()`` to retrieve two files that we need to calculate the figure of merit, jet penetration, for each model.

 Once the figure of merit has been calculated, we need to print